 - Your breathing picks up but you’re not out of breath.
 You can have a conversation.

-- You start a light sweat after about 10 minutes of exercise.
+- A light sweat starts after about 10 minutes of exercise.

 - You can maintain this pace for an extended period, like 30 to 60 minutes.